header source

 Article Screen

-This screen also displays header information in the same way as the thumbnail card.
+This screen you're looking at now also has the same header information display as the thumbnail card.

-I added links to the next and previous articles, which are commonly used.
-I reused the thumbnail card, but it's too big, so I'm considering removing the image and summary.
+I've included next and previous article links as they're common.
+I'm using the thumbnail card, but it's big, so I'm wondering if I should remove the image and summary.

-Since there is little information to display, I used the main color as a solid color to make it a design element.
+For now, there's not much information to place, so I'm using the main color as a solid fill to utilize it as a design element.

-I placed elements that need direct access, such as the language switcher in the top right and SNS links in the bottom right.
-I used icons to reduce text and maintain simplicity.
+For the content, I've placed elements that seem to have a need for direct access, such as the language switch in the upper right and SNS links in the lower right.
+I use many icons and reduce text to maintain simplicity.

 Responsive Design

-I created it to fit the smartphone screen.
-Almost everything is made with flex or grid, so it doesn't become strange even if the screen size changes.
-I branched the table of contents and long horizontal elements by screen size.
+I made it to fit smartphone screens.
+Almost everything is made with flex or grid, so it's unlikely to look strange when the screen size changes.
+The table of contents and horizontally long elements are branched by screen size.

 Animation